bernasiakk/Building-Daily-News-Pipeline-in-Fabric/README.md

 1. Go to your semantic model `news-dataset`
 2. Click `Explore this Data` >> `Auto-Generate report`
 3. AI will auto-genearte a nice report for you.
-4. You can add a new page to create custom report (using custom measures and modified columns which you did earlier)
+4. You can add a new page to create custom report (using custom measures and modified columns which you set up earlier)

 #### 2.6. **Data Activator**